bennestor/gene_identification/README.md

 The script requires BLAST (blastp and blastn) and HMMER to be installed and available on $PATH

 A phylogenetic tree making script is also available: make_trees_v2.sh, which requires RAXML.

-SLURM scripts for running both scripts on HPCs are also available.
+SLURM scripts for running both scripts on computer clusters that use SLURM are also available.